 Noga Applebaum has a PhD in Children’s Literature from Roehampton University.
 Her book, Representations of Technology in Science Fiction for Young People, was published by Routledge in 2009.
 She currently lectures on Children’s Literature at the Open University and teaches creative writing for people wishing to write for children and teens at the Hampstead Garden Suburb Institute.
 Noga participated in the three volumes of the Ultimate Book Guide and regularly interviews children’s authors and reviews new titles for several websites.
 In the past Noga worked for Booktrust and piloted a national creative writing programme for teenagers.
 She is twice winner of the London Writers’ Competition and is busy working on her first YA novel.

 Sue Atkinson was a teacher and researcher in primary education for several years publishing academic books and articles, and also books for teachers and children, both fiction and non-fiction.
 She runs workshops on writing for children and tutors over the internet.
 She has written several ‘life writing’ books and Climbing out of Depression (Lion 1993) has been translated into 12 languages.
-Her latest book, Breaking the Chains of Abuse (Lion 2006), is about her journey of recovery from childhood sexual abuse.
+Her book, Breaking the Chains of Abuse (Lion 2006), is about her journey of recovery from childhood sexual abuse.
+Her latest book Struggling to Forgive: Moving on from Trauma is due out later this year.

 Frankie Bailey began her scriptwriting career in 1989, successfully squeezing through the narrow aperture of “sitcom” (Birds of a Feather, Love Hurts, Lenny Henry Show) and surviving relatively unscathed to go on to write for medical and legal ‘precinct’ drama series (Casualty, Crown Prosecutor, Peak Practice and Heartbeat).
 Her recent Radio 4 drama (Signs and Wonders) received glowing press reviews.